Preliminary remark BA/MA

 Who can be considered as a supervisor for the Master's thesis?

-Here you can find a list of the examiners for the Master's program.
-The Master's thesis must be reviewed by two examiners, one of whom may be the supervisor of the Master's thesis.
-Please note: if the second reviewer is not known at the time of registration, the name must be communicated to the examination office before the Master's thesis is submitted.
+Here you can find information about the authorized examiners for the master’s degree.
+The master's thesis must be assessed by two examiners, one of whom can be the supervisor of the master's thesis.
+Please note: if the second reviewer is not known at the time of registration, the name must be communicated to the examination office before submission of the master's thesis.

 How does the oral exam work?